Como-DTC-Collaboration/comomodels-explore/README.md

 ## How to run the app (linux)
 ### Run the deployed app online
-`comomodels-explore` is deployed at shinyapps.io.
-Click [here] to play around with it online.
+Click [here](https://comodtc.shinyapps.io/comomodels-explore/) to easily explore `comomodels-explore` online.

 ### Run the app locally